-2.3.1.
-The Presidency
+2.4 The EUSDR Presidency

 Pursuing a rotation principle, the EUSDR Presidency is taken over by an EUSDR participating state for a one-year period.
-The Presidency via rotation principle follows the alphabetical order of the participating states with their official English name4.
+The EUSDR Presidency via rotation principle follows the alphabetical order of the participating states with their official English name4.

-The incumbent Presidency proactively performs the coordination among NCs and PACs, supported by DSP and in cooperation with the EC and strives to facilitate decision-making and cooperation.
+The incumbent EUSDR Presidency proactively performs the coordination among NCs and PACs, supported by DSP and in cooperation with the EC and strives to facilitate decision-making and cooperation.
+Each EUSDR Presidency may closely collaborate with the Danube Youth Council (DYC), e.g. by inviting the DYC to EUSDR Presidency-related events, giving the DYC an active role in such events, collecting DYC inputs on EUSDR Presidency papers/declarations and actively involving the DYC in the EUSDR Annual Forum.

-The Presidency will organize and chair at least one meeting of NCs, one meeting of PACs and one joint meeting of NCs and PACs, with the support of the EUSDR TRIO Presidency and the DSP, in cooperation with the EC.
+The EUSDR Presidency will organise and chair at least one meeting of NCs, one meeting of PACs and one joint meeting of NCs and PACs, with the support of the TRIO Presidency and the DSP, in cooperation with the EC and invitation of the DYC.

-The incumbent Presidency is in charge of hosting the Annual Forum, ideally back-to-back with a ministerial meeting where a ministerial declaration should be adopted in order to raise the political profile of the EUSDR, in cooperation with the EC and with the support of DSP.
+The incumbent EUSDR Presidency is in charge of hosting the EUSDR Annual Forum, ideally back-to-back with a ministerial meeting where a ministerial declaration should be adopted in order to raise the political profile of the EUSDR, in cooperation with the EC and with the support of DSP.